noejon/tamagot-cli/README.md

 At first I made the game unwinnable, even in the unit tests.
 Which led me to spending quite some time trying to figure out what was wrong in my code...
 In the end, what was wrong was not the code, but rather the harsh default game rules I had set up.

+### Time lost - Unit testing terminal kit

+When attempting to test the class ConsoleUserInterface, I ran into an issue where mocking the terminal kit would just set the `terminal` to undefined.
+This would then make the constructor step fail, as it was trying to call some functions of undefined.
+It finally came to my mind that one thing I could try is to bypass `terminal-kit` and mock `process.stdout.write` directly, and check if that has been called.
+And that worked as expected.

 ## What needs to be improved

 ### Tests

-At the time of writing, two of the mains classes are not unit tested.
+The `Tamagotchi` class is not unit tested.
 It would be preferable to have those unit tests.
+The `ConsoleUserInterface` is only "partially" tested, I tested only one function.
+But the process for all othe functions is similar and quite tedious, this is why I tested onl this one function.
 If that was a front-end project, I would write some integration tests, using tools such as `cypress` or `pupeteer`.
 I did not have time to dig around if it is even possible to do that on a terminal.
 But that would be the next tests I would write.

 ### Status refreshing